A step by step guide to writing a professional resume for substitute teacher. Use our substitute teacher resume sample and a template.

 - How to sell your candidacy on a cover letter for teaching jobs to get any job you want.

-Sample cover letter for teachers with experience—See more cover letter templates and create your cover letter here.
+Sample Teacher Cover Letter —See more cover letter templates and create your cover letter here.

 This guide works for elementary school and high school teachers—be they experienced or new first year teachers, substitute teachers, or TAs!